This is an extension for Visual Studio Code which adds commands for inserting Unicode characters/codes and Emoji.

 Favorites can be configured via the Manage Favorites command, which opens an editor:

 Inserting/Replacing Text With a "Unicode Font"

-This command inserts/replaces Latin alphabetic characters with unicode variations that give them another appearance.
+This command inserts/replaces Latin alphabetic characters with Unicode variants that give them another appearance.
 Whether these characters can be displayed properly depends on the font, of course.